virteal/Inox/README.md

   } if
 ```

-Note: the `,` (comma) is purely cosmetic, it is just there to make the source code clear, somehow.
+Note: `, ` (comma + space) is purely cosmetic, it is  there just to make the source code clear, somehow.

 Named parameters protocol